upmcplanetracker/generic-plane-tracker/README.md

 # Run every 10 minutes
 */10 * * * * /usr/bin/python3 /path/to/track_plane.py
 ```
-Each plane tracked counts as one call per script run.
+Each plane tracked counts as one API call per script run.
 Be careful as API free calls are very limited.

 ## File Structure